mdbs99/james/README.md

 - [mORMot](https://github.com/synopse/mORMot) — client-server ORM SOA MVC framework for Delphi 6 up to latest Delphi and FPC
   - You need to [install](https://synopse.info/files/html/Synopse%20mORMot%20Framework%20SAD%201.18.html#TITL_113) it first.
 Basically, it means clone the repository in some directory in your computer.
 That's all.
   - As mORMot do not have packages, it works only by paths.

+- [FastMM4](https://github.com/pleriche/FastMM4) — A memory manager for Delphi and C++ Builder with powerful debugging facilities
+  - If you are using an old Delphi version as Delphi 7, you need to download FastMM4 and point your Search Path to it.

+- [DUnit](http://dunit.sourceforge.net/) — An Xtreme testing framework for Delphi programs
+  - We are using DUnit to run the tests but, in the near future, we will use only `SynTests` by mORMot
+  - You just need to download DUnit, if you want to run the TestAll project.

-To run James TestAll project easily you should save mORMot at the same level of James:
+To run James TestAll project easily you should save dependencies at the same level of James:

     lib
+      dunit-9.3.0
+      fastmm4
       james
       mormot